 A fragment lifted from some transpo-wonk’s position paper vis a vis the auto bailout?
 Nope.
 It’s an article by Stewart Udall, writing in The Atlantic in 1972 (thanks to Kottke for the tip).

 Of course, we didn’t exactly see the “end of the love affair with the automobile” that Udall refers to — as historian Brian Ladd chronicles in Autophobia, that’s a rather cyclical conceit — and the cars Detroit went on to build (and we happily bought, or were encouraged by federal policy to buy) became less efficient.
 And as the always insightful Dan Neil notes here, in a review of the new Ford Fusion (52 MPG!), better fuel economy out of Detroit was never a technological hurdle as much a matter of overcoming its own lassitude, enabled by government and the mass of consumers who, let’s be honest, never had much altruistic interest in better fuel economy except when they began to take the hit.

 In any case, Udall’s article is an interesting reminder of roads not taken.

 This entry was posted on Tuesday, December 23rd, 2008 at 7:18 am and is filed under Etc., Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.